Attaching to a running process#

 $ rocprof-sys-attach -p 12345

-Wait for the profiling period you want to capture, then press ENTER to detach and finalize the profiling data.
+Wait for the desired profiling period you want to capture, then press ENTER to detach and finalize the profiling data.

 Examples#